0x09/hfsfuse/README.md

 catattr -r user.com.apple.ResourceFork file | xxd -r -p
 ```

+Extended attributes are presented in the preferred namespace for the OS, typically `user.`.
+Alternate namespaces may be chosen when building hfsfuse by setting the `XATTR_NAMESPACE` make var.
+This should include the trailing `.` as an empty value indicates no namespacing (such as on macOS.)

 ## Mac OS Classic file permissions
 HFS+ filesystems created on Mac OS Classic do not contain the typical set of Unix ownership and permission information for files and folders.